top of page

 How can I get more information regarding the bond issue?

-A group of community members is working to provide many opportunities for registered voters to become informed about the bond issue and vote on March 12.
-Information will be organized and shared with the public via a website, social media posts, flyers, informational mailing, small community group meetings, and town hall presentations.
-The goal is to make sure every voter has access to accurate information before receiving their ballot in the mail.
+A group of community members is working to provide many opportunities for registered voters to become informed about the bond issue and vote on November 5.
+The goal is to make sure every voter has access to accurate information before receiving their ballot.

 bottom of page